fastapi-admin/fastapi-admin.github.io/docs/en/docs/pro/sponsor.md

 and sponsor way and account, then I will invite you to join [fastapi-admin](https://github.com/fastapi-admin) organization.

+**Note**: If you sponsor before but removed due to the invalid date reach, you can email me, and I will invite you again!

 ## Licence

 After you have be invited, you can read and clone and develop yourself, but please **don't distribute the source code**